What Is a Negligence Claim for a Stillbirth?

 Not all stillbirths are preventable, and a large proportion occur in seemingly healthy babies.
 However, in the UK, around one in 250 babies are stillborn because of trauma or an event that was not well-managed or anticipated.

-This is a common bacterial infection found in the vagina and is normally harmless.
-But if it spreads to the baby during vaginal delivery, it can make them seriously ill.
-In some cases, it can be fatal.
-If Group B Strep is suspected, antibiotics should be given before labour.
+• Failure to treat Group B Strep -If Group B Strep is suspected, antibiotics should be given before labour.
 There may be a delay or total failure to administer this, or results may not be followed up after birth.

-Mothers over 40, who have conceived via IVF or with conditions such as diabetes and pre-eclampsia, should be closely monitored throughout their pregnancy.
+• Mismanagement of high-risk mothers - Mothers over 40, who have conceived via IVF or with conditions such as diabetes and pre-eclampsia, should be closely monitored throughout their pregnancy.
 Often, they should not be allowed to reach 40 weeks before delivering their baby, due to an increased risk of stillbirth after 37 weeks.

 Stillbirth Compensation Claims Process